godmodelabs/ejecta-v8/README.md

 You can use our sample app under https://github.com/godmodelabs/ejecta-v8-sample to get a feel for the library.

-This library needs a precompiled, statically linked version of v8 to link against.
+This library needs a precompiled, statically linked version of v8 and libuv to link against.
 Currently this is tested against 6.5.254.28 (the version used in Chrome 65).
 See also *Updating v8*.

-# Getting v8 libraries
+# Getting v8 & uv libraries

 ## Precompiled from dropbox
-1. Download the precompiled libs from [Dropbox](https://www.dropbox.com/sh/29in3bqzpgti5md/AABpEXElVe3pNClMRwyxeiHra?dl=0")
+1. Download the precompiled libs from [CloudApp](https://cl.ly/db30380c3537)
-2. Unpack into libs/v8
+2. Unpack into libs/

-The folder should look like this:
+The libs/v8 folder should look like this:
 ```bash
 # pwd
 ~/git/ejecta-v8/libs/v8